 Mayor & City Council

+To contact Council and city leadership directly, send an email to email@example.com.
+Want to watch City Council meetings online?
+Click here.
 For a complete list of past Council members, see our Who Served When: Myrtle Beach City Council History webpage.
-Want to watch Council meetings online?
-Click here.

-Mayor Brenda Bethune is a native of Myrtle Beach and her sincere passion to serve her community has been a lifelong commitment.
-She owns BJ Investments, a property investment, development and rental company, as well as Magnolia Row Shopping Centre and The Little White Dress Bridal Boutique.
+Mayor Brenda Bethune is a native of Myrtle Beach who has always had a sincere passion to serve her community.
+She owns BJ Investments, a property investment, development and rental company, as well as Magnolia Row Shopping Centre.
 She was also the majority owner of Better Brands, Incorporated, where she gained more than 39 years of business development, sales and management experience.
-She is a graduate of the Riley Mayors’ Design Fellowship through Clemson University and serves on the Board of Directors of the Municipal Association of South Carolina.
-Bethune also serves on the Coastal Carolina University Spadoni College of Education and Social Sciences Board of Visitors.
-Mayor Bethune has served on many local boards and received the Distinguished Citizens Award from the Pee Dee Council of Boy Scouts of America, the Special Operations Wounded Warriors’ Tip of the Sword Award and the Horry-Georgetown Early Care and Teacher Education’s Champions for Children Award.
-Bethune was also given an award from the Palmetto Leadership Council in recognition of her contributions to South Carolina.
-Brenda Bethune was first elected in 2017 and was the first woman elected as Mayor of Myrtle Beach.
+She is a graduate of the Riley Mayors’ Design Fellowship through Clemson University and she serves on the Board of Directors of the Municipal Association of South Carolina.
+Even though she has served on many local and state boards, her pride is in giving back to her community to make it a better place for generations to come.
+Mayor Bethune loves her job as a public servant and when introduced to people, her common request is, “Please call me Brenda.”
+Brenda Bethune was first elected in 2017 and was the first female Mayor of Myrtle Beach.

-Councilman Mike Chestnut, a real estate agent and restaurateur, took office in November 2000 following his election to Council.
+Councilman Mike Chestnut, a real estate agent and restaurateur, took office in November 2000 following his election to Myrtle Beach City Council.
 He was re-elected in 2003, 2007, 2011, 2015 and 2019.
-Councilman Chestnut's current term continues until January 2024.
+Councilman Michael Chestnut's current term continues until January 2024.
 A long-time resident and businessperson in the Myrtle Beach community, Mr. Mike Chestnut owns and operates a restaurant in the Myrtle Beach downtown area.
-He served on the Myrtle Beach Housing Authority prior to his election to Myrtle Beach City Council.
+He served on the Myrtle Beach Housing Authority prior to his election to City Council.

 Councilwoman Jackie Vereen Hatley is a graduate of the University of South Carolina with a Bachelor of Science degree in Business Administration.
 Mrs. Hatley offers more than 25 years of experience in the tourism industry as a hotel owner.
 Jackie previously served on the City of Myrtle Beach's Community Appearance Board as well as the Grand Strand Water and Sewer Authority Committee.
 Councilwoman Hatley is an active member of the Myrtle Beach Woman’s Club and attends First Presbyterian Church of Myrtle Beach.
 Jackie Vereen Hatley’s current term ends in January 2026.